 Parents will be invited to submit their preferences for the primary school they'd like their child to attend.

-Your child won't automatically be allocated a school place; you have to apply.
+Your child won't automatically be given a school place; you have to apply.

 The application process